Five Foods That Might Sabotage Your Sleep

 When you sleep, digestion slows down.
 It usually takes your body extra effort to digest spicy food, so if you eat it right before bed you may have a hard time falling asleep.
 Spicy food can also stimulate your senses, so much like caffeine it can keep you awake when all you want to do is sleep!

 This may be a popular choice for a quick, late night dinner when you are in a hurry and super hungry - but be wary!
-Many canned soups, even the ‘healthy’ kind are full of sodium and other artificial ingredients.
+Many canned soups, even those that market themselves as healthy options tend to be full of sodium and artificial ingredients.
 Ingesting all that salt can make it super hard to fall asleep, and chances are you will wake up dehydrated and feeling a bit sluggish.

 Regardless of whether you are snacking on milk or dark chocolate, you should still avoid this right before bed!
 Both varieties contain caffeine which acts as a stimulant for your central nervous system.
 It also contains other stimulants such as theobromine, which is known for making your heart race a little.
 On top of this milk chocolate is also loaded with sugar and fat, which again may leave you feeling sluggish in the morning.